 Currently, the lightest portable power stations are those that deploy the use of lithium-ion batteries.

-However, of all the models that actively deploy lithium-ion, non actually beats the Kalisaya KaliPAK models.
+However, of all the models that actively deploy lithium-ion, none beats the Kalisaya KaliPAK models.

 They simply have the best and most impressive energy-weight ratio.